yanchannn/Stats506_FinalProject/README.md

 This repository Stats506_FinalProject is for sharing the source code and report of the final project for the course Stats506 in Fall 2020.

+## File Description

+Source code files are under [`code`](https://github.com/yanchannn/Stats506_FinalProject/tree/main/code) folder:

+- `data.sh`: download data

+- `data.sas`: contains code for data cleaning

+- `analysis.sas`: contains code for the data analysis save the results in file `cbecs.csv`

+Other files:

+- `cbecs.csv`: contains the results from SAS

+- `final.rmd`: contains code for plot the results

+- `final.html`: the write-up for this project

 ## Project  Overview

 This project aims to answer the question: